 New energy-efficient appliances are always a nice upgrade in a kitchen, but if that’s not what you need, look at your cabinets.
 You can spend a weekend replacing the doors or even just the hardware to give your kitchen a whole new look and feel.
 Also look for areas to deep clean in this room.
 The tile and grout in your backsplashes might need some attention.
 Don’t forget the tops of cabinets, the refrigerator, and the vent hood.
 And look underneath and behind appliances.
 Just a little work on your part can make your whole home feel like new again.

 If you’re planning on adding some of these projects to your to-do list or would rather find a new house that better fits your needs, we can help.
-Give one of our HFG Licensed Mortgage Professionals a call today and we’ll go over your options.
+Give one of our Homeowners Licensed Mortgage Professionals a call today and we’ll go over your options.